Refine your search

 Registration instructions for new bachelor’s and master’s degree students

-These registration instructions are for new bachelor’s and master’s degree students starting their studies at UEF.
-If you are an exchange student, here you can find the registration instructions for exchange students.
+These registration instructions are for you if you are a new bachelor’s and master’s degree student starting your studies at UEF.
+If you are an exchange student, please see registration instructions for exchange students.

-The academic year at the University of Eastern Finland officially begins on 1 August and ends on 31 July.
-The autumn semester courses will begin from 1 September 2025 and the spring semester courses from 7 January 2026.
+The academic year runs from 1 August to 31 July.
+The autumn semester courses begin on 1 September 2026 and the spring semester courses on 7 January 2027.
+More about the academic calendar of the University of Eastern Finland.

 Contents